MPH Occupational Health

 |Available as a free choice unit?||No|

 POPH63111 is designed for those currently involved in the delivery of primary health care or those with an interest in it.
 It is also suitable for healthcare administrators, managers, health service researchers and public health specialists who want to find out more about primary health care and why it matters to policy makers, health practitioners and most importantly to patients.
-POPH63111 is designed to encourage students to learn about the academic principles of primary health care but equally to think about how they can and should be applied in practice in different countries and contexts.
+POPH63111 is designed to encourage students to learn about the academic principles of primary health care but equally to think about how they can and should be applied in practice in different countries and contexts and within overall health and care systems.
 The module is an optional component on our MPH or MRes.
 This module links well with health policy, as both courses encourage students to think about and apply what they are learning in practice.

 Dr Margaret Chan, Director-General of the World Health Organization (2009)